thusoy/salt-states/salt/iptables/README.md

 See `iptables/map.jinja` for defaults.

 Rejected traffic (in or out) will be logged (with rate-limiting), and logrotate configured to prune old logs.

+There's also the `iptables.dhcp` state you can include, which is not applied by default.
+This will allow root outbound access to DHCP ports (67 and 547).